 9. Know when to replace your HPWH

 Like any other appliance, there will come a time when it’s time to replace your HPWH.
 The average lifespan of an HPWH is 10-15 years.
-If your unit shows signs of wear, it’s important to replace it before it breaks completely.
+If your unit shows signs of wear, replacing it before it breaks completely is important.
 This is especially important if you have an older team, as parts can be difficult (or impossible) to find.

 10. Choose the right size